-A child inherits exactly 50% of their genes from their biological mother and 50% from their biological father, so that child shares exactly 25% of their genes with each biological grandparent.
+A child inherits exactly 50% of his genes from his biological mother and 50% from his biological father, therefore this child shares exactly 25% of his genes with each biological grandparent.

 Based on the number of genetic matches, the lab calculates the statistical probability that the presumed grandparents are biologically related to the child.
 To perform this test, the grandfather and grandmother must be the biological parents of the presumed father or mother .